pirainogi/gobble-server/README.md

 ## Prerequisites

 You will need `rails` and `bundle` installed on your computer in order to run this app.
+You will also need Postgres installed and running in order to create, migrate, and seed your database.

 In order to run this app, first clone this repo down onto your local machine and navigate to that directory.
 Then run  `bundle install` in order to install all of the necessary gems locally.
 At this point, it is recommended to create an API key so that you can seed your data: [Spoonacular](https://rapidapi.com/spoonacular/api/recipe-food-nutrition). **As you can see in the pricing model, you can request 500 recipes per day before you will be charged for access to their API.** Once you have added your own API key to the seeds file, run the following: